NicoKhaghani/nexus-ai-sdk/README.md

 ---

-## Status
+#### Status

-Early but **functional** core.
-What is implemented today:
+Early but functional core.

-- **Dependency-aware execution graph** — steps declare `dependsOn`; the runtime validates the DAG (rejecting cycles and dangling dependencies) and schedules independent steps into concurrent waves.
-- **Real parallel execution** — independent steps in a wave run via `Promise.all`.
-- **Schema-enforced verification** — optional `zod` input/output schemas are enforced per step; a breach marks the step failed and the run's `validationStatus` as `fail`.
-- **Assembly** — outputs are merged, or a single step's output is selected via `deliverable.from`.
-- **Observability** — subscribe to phase and per-step lifecycle events.
-- **Per-step retries** — optional retry policy with exponential backoff.
-- **x402 settlement, end to end** — quotes that record a deterministic plan hash, ERC-3009 `TransferWithAuthorization` EIP-712 construction, **real signature recovery** (viem), and on-chain submission via a facilitator that pays gas and settles each nonce exactly once.
-The plan hash is enforced server-side; it is not part of the signed payload (see note below).
+Nexus AI can already transform an objective into a structured Quest, coordinate execution across multiple capabilities, validate outputs, and assemble a final deliverable.

+The current runtime supports workflow orchestration, dependency management, parallel execution, output verification, runtime observability, retries, and optional x402-powered payment flows.

+### Execution Modes

+Nexus AI orchestrates capabilities.
+A capability may be internal, private, API-backed, model-backed, or fully custom.
+The runtime does not require any specific LLM provider.

+**Private Mode (default)**

+Privacy-first execution using internal and private capabilities only.
+No external LLM dependency is required.
+Suitable for deployments where execution remains inside the Nexus environment.

+**Extended Mode (optional)**

+Allows developer-configured external capabilities.
+External LLMs and APIs can be integrated when explicitly enabled.
+Nexus remains provider-agnostic and does not depend on any specific provider.

-Not yet implemented (tracked in [ROADMAP.md](./ROADMAP.md)): persistent (cross-process) nonce store for the facilitator, streaming/partial results, and the capability marketplace.
+Planned improvements (see ROADMAP.md) include persistent storage, streaming results, expanded production tooling, and the future capability marketplace.
 ---

 ## Execution Modes

 Nexus AI orchestrates capabilities.
 A capability may be internal, private, API-backed, model-backed, or fully custom.
 The runtime does not require any specific LLM provider.

-**Private Mode** (default) — privacy-first execution using internal and private capabilities only.
-No external LLM or model dependency.
-Suitable for web deployments where execution stays inside the controlled Nexus environment.
+**Private Mode** is the default execution mode.
+It is designed for privacy-first execution using internal and private capabilities only.
+No external LLM or model dependency is required.
+It is suitable for web deployments where execution stays inside the controlled Nexus environment.

-**Extended Mode** (optional) — allows developer-configured external capabilities.
-External LLMs and APIs are used only when explicitly enabled.
-Nexus remains provider-agnostic; external providers are integrations, not runtime dependencies.
+**Extended Mode** is optional.
+It allows developer-configured external capabilities when explicitly enabled.
+External LLMs and APIs can be integrated without making them runtime dependencies.
+Nexus remains provider-agnostic, and external providers remain optional integrations.

 ```ts
 const runtime = createQuestRuntime({